MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 ## Use compiled bindings

-Compiled bindings improve data binding performance in Xamarin.Forms applications by resolving binding expressions at compile-time, rather than at runtime with reflection.
+Compiled bindings improve data binding performance in Xamarin.Forms applications by resolving binding expressions at compile time, rather than at runtime with reflection.
 Compiling a binding expression generates compiled code that typically resolves a binding 8-20 times quicker than using a classic binding.
 For more information, see [Compiled Bindings](~/xamarin-forms/app-fundamentals/data-binding/compiled-bindings.md).

 ## Reduce unnecessary bindings